digitalheir/bibtex-js/README.md

 # bibtex-js

-Library for parsing BibTeX .bib files 📚.
-Provided as pure ES5 Javascript with Typescript typings included.
+Library for parsing BibTeX .bib files, based mostly on the excellent guide to BibTeX, [Tame the BeaST](http://tug.ctan.org/info/bibtex/tamethebeast/ttb_en.pdf).

+Written in Typescript, compiled to ES5 Javascript (with typings provided).

-This module literally just parses a BibTex file and processes it **as far as BibTeX go**.
+This module literally just parses a BibTex file and processes it **as far as BibTeX goes**.
 It doesn't process TeX command (i.e., `{\"o}` is not translated to `ö`).
 If you want to actually work with a bibliography, look for [Bibliography.js](https://github.com/digitalheir/bibliography-js).

-Also, many internal BibTeX functions are not implemented yet, simply because I don't need them personally.
-Pull requests are welcome.
+Not all internal BibTeX functions are implemented, simply because I don't need them personally.
+Pull requests and issues are welcome.

 ## Usage